cicomsa/codingExercises/README.md

 ## Exercise twelve - recursion

 Given an array which includes multiple nested arrays, flatten the array to a one dimensional array.

+## Exercise thirteen

+Find the number of zeros that can be found at the end of a given number